gopasspw/gopass-jsonapi/README.md

 The browser plugin communicates with gopass-jsonapi via JSON messages.
 To allow the plugin to interact with gopass-jsonapi, a [native messaging manifest](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) must be installed for each browser.

+This native extension and the gopassbrigde plugin currently only support the *Connectionless messaging* with [`runtime.sendNativeMessage`](https://github.com/gopasspw/gopassbridge/blob/master/web-extension/generic.js#L54), i.e. the `gopass-jsonapi` will be started for every single message from the brower plugin.

 You need to run `gopass-jsonapi configure` to configure your browser for `gopass-jsonapi`.